voidyuu/ai-tab-classifier/README.md

 - **Google Gemini** - Gemini 2.0 Flash and other models
 - **Custom API** - Any OpenAI-compatible API endpoint

-## Installation

-1. Download or clone this repository
-2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the extension directory
-5. Configure your preferred AI provider in the extension settings

 ## Usage

 ### Quick Start